WhiteEternity/PMF_generator/README.md

 # PMF_generator
-Quickly generate large number of pmf input files
+Quickly generate large number of pmf input files.

-If you want to use it, go to https://www.youtube.com/watch?v=8jqZhDaamWU
+If you want to use PMF_generator, go to https://www.youtube.com/watch?v=8jqZhDaamWU